 - The official school email service is regarded as safe and secure and is monitored.
 Users are aware that email communications are monitored.
-Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (e.g. by remote access). - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and pupils or parents / carers (email, chat, VLE etc) must be professional in tone and content.
+Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (eg by remote access). - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and pupils or parents / carers (email, chat, VLE etc) must be professional in tone and content.
 These communications may only take place on official (monitored) school systems.
 Personal email addresses, text messaging or social media must not be used for these communications.
-At present in EY school 360 and class dojo and in KS1/2 class dojo is used as a means of messaging and sharing between parents and teachers. - In KS1 and 2 pupils will have access to a messaging features similar to email through their VLE school 360. - Pupils should be taught about e-safety issues, such as the risks attached to the sharing of personal details.
-They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies.
+At present in EY tapestry and in KS1/2 class dojo is used as a means of messaging and sharing between parents and teachers.

-• Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.
+- Whole class / group email addresses may be used at KS1, while pupils at KS2 will be provided with individual school email addresses for educational use. - Pupils should be taught about e-safety issues, such as the risks attached to the sharing of personal details.
+They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies. - Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.